I Lost Everything So You Don't Have To

 2. Download a Borg Client

 Vorta, borgmatic, etc. there’s plenty of options for clients depending on what suits you.
-I’m happy with Vorta on my desktop as a GUI and borgmatic on headless servers.

 Add your SSH key